There are three ways to view our films on the internet:

-'Barking Plate' (1974) 10m, uncredited director.
+'Barking Plate' (1974) 10m, dir.
+Roman Huszczo.
 This was a remarkable film made as part of one of the most inventive series of films made for young learners, the 20-part 'Inventive Child' series, distributed in North America by Encyclopaedia Britannica Films.
 The film is an animated, non-narrated story about an extremely inventive boy, who invents a phonograph from materials found around the farm, beginning with a platter made from a pottery wheel.
 When his home phono is completed, the dog barks on the platter scare away a fox that has been harassing the hens.
-As in the other films in the series, the animation is wonderful, the plot and writing intelligent, and the music is terrific.
+As in the other films in the series, the animation is wonderful, the plot and writing intelligent, and the music, by Adam Markiewicz, is terrific.
 Made by Film Polski and Telewizja Polska, none of the participants in the production are credited.
 If you know of the director, producer, or musical director, please contact us.
 Sponsored by Andrew Lowd.

 'Basic Brown, Basic Blue' (1969) 10m, dir.
 Homer Groening.
 Ever wonder how Matt Groening of 'The Simpsons' got his quirky sense of humor?
 Probably from his filmmaker dad, Homer Groening, who passed away in 1996.
 Although known for his documentaries, Homer Groening directed and narrated this film, ostensibly about color, but filled with an ongoing series of bikini-clad bathing beauties.
 The film is perhaps best viewed as a graphic artifact that will interest media historians seeking additional insight into the elements that influenced the cartoonist.
 Sponsored by Debbie Edmonson.

 ‘Hangman’ (1964) 12m, dir.
-Paul Julian.
-A cynical look at how humankind loves to feed others into the death machine, from a disturbing poem by Maurice Ogden, read by Herschel Bernardi.
+Paul Julian/Les Goldman.
+A parable about the consequences of being a bystander to evil, from a disturbing poem by Maurice Ogden, read by Herschel Bernardi.
 Shadows and shifting geometric planes lend a Chirico-like quality to Julian’s animation.
-Sponsored by Martin J. Brown.
+Sponsored by The Goldman Family and Martin J. Brown.

 Homage à François Couperin (Butterflies) (1978) 2m, dir.
 Philip Stapp.
 Also known as "Butterflies".
 A three-minute fantasy of butterflies and dragonflies cavorting amongst the pussywillows, Japanese-inspired animation accompanied by two variations on keyboard works by the Baroque composer.
 Sponsored by Scott Edmonson